The Visual Composer users have found themselves quite confused lately, and we are here to clear the things up.

 In addition to that, you can access numerous useful add-ons that you can get from the third-party developers or the Visual Composer’s dedicated Hub.

 Are Visual Composer Website Builder and WP Bakery the same thing?

 Short answer: No. These are two entirely different plugins.
 Let’s take a moment to explain the main differences between the two.

 Some people believe that the Visual Composer Website Builder is merely a premium version of the WP Bakery.
 It is not.

 Visual Composer Website Builder’s code was built from zero with React.Js.
 It does not use any of the WordPress shortcodes.
 It was developed using the feedback from our users to offer them the best experience possible.

 However, the most significant difference between the two products is that WP Bakery is only for the content part, while Visual Composer Website Builder allows you to build a complete website (with Headers and Footers).

-Like mentioned before, Visual Composer Website Builder does not use any shortcodes, while WP Bakery is shortcode-based.
+As mentioned before, Visual Composer Website Builder does not use any shortcodes, while WP Bakery is shortcode-based.

 In practice, this means that the VC Website Builder:

 2. doesn’t get messy if you disable the plugin (like it happens with shortcode-based plugins)